 - Place over a medium heat and stir.
 Once the sugar is dissolved, add the ginger slices and fish with the skin side facing up.

-- Once the broth starts to bubble, place a drop lid (instructions in post) on top of the fish and simmer for 3 minutes.
+- Once the broth starts to bubble, lower the heat and place a drop lid (instructions in post) on top of the fish.
+Simmer for 3 minutes.

 - Measure out 50 ml soy sauce and remove the drop lid.
 Pour ⅓ of the soy sauce over the fish, and spoon the liquid in the pan over the fish.
 Once it is incorporated into the rest of the sauce, repeat until you've used all of the soy sauce.